2023 Reading List

 by Bill Bryson

 My thoughts: I felt overall that Bryson despised his experience, driving from state to state through towns he hated, feeling each one to be poorer and more miserable than the last.
 He crossed some 34 states in under two months, spending less than a day in most places, even sometimes skipping major national parks because, well, he just couldn't be bothered.
-I think going with the expectation of disappointment does not put one in the right mindset to enjoy what makes America truly beautiful.
+I think going with the expectation of disappointment does not put one in the right mindset to enjoy what makes the USA truly beautiful.
 Frankly, if anything, this book makes me want to get in my car and do this road trip - but properly.

-Location: USA
+Location: 34 states across the USA

 Found: picked up from the free book shelf at the Marion Hostel in Wellington, New Zealand in January 2020